Embassy of Russia, Prague: History of the chancery

 In 1990, laws were passed in Czechoslovakia which made it possible for restitution to be offered for property which was confiscated after 1948.
 The Czech Constitutional Court has overturned several of the Beneš decrees and in July 2008, Lisbeth Popper, the daughter of Jiří Popper, filed suit in the Czech courts against both the Czech and Russian States seeking restitution of the property.
 According to the court filings, the property is valued at CZK1 billion, which in the event of the claim being successful would be paid by the Czech State.
 The Russian State, which assumed title to all foreign property owned by the Soviet government after the dissolution of the USSR, would also lose title of the property and a new chancery for the Russian embassy to the Czech Republic would need to be found.

 The Russian Ministry of Foreign Affairs states that the property is protected under current Czech legislation and international law and that it dismisses any attempts by parties to claim property of the Russian state, either inside or outside of Russia.

 In 2020, the Prague city council renamed the plaza on which the embassy sits to Boris Nemtsov Square, after the Russian opposition politician who was murdered in 2015.
-In response, the embassy changed its official address to 36 Korunovacni Street, the address of the embassy's consular division, on the same property but with its address on the adjacent street.
-The embassy described Korunovacni Street as "historical" and said "the probability of its renaming is much lower than that of the recently appeared 'Boris Nemtsov square.'"
-Following the 2022 Russian invasion of Ukraine, on 22 April 2022 the Prague city council also renamed a short stretch of Korunovacni Street in front of the embassy to "Ukrajinských hrdinů" (in English: Ukrainian heroes), so the embassy's address is now 6 Ukrajinských hrdinů.
+In response, the embassy changed its official address to 36 Korunovační Street, the address of the embassy's consular division, on the same property but with its address on the adjacent street.
+The embassy described Korunovační Street as "historical" and said "the probability of its renaming is much lower than that of the recently appeared 'Boris Nemtsov square.'"
+Following the Russian invasion of Ukraine, on 22 April 2022 the Prague city council also renamed a short stretch of Korunovační Street in front of the embassy to "Ukrajinských hrdinů" (in English: Ukrainian heroes), so the embassy's address is now 6 Ukrajinských hrdinů.